0417keito/music_dataset_generator/README.md

 # music_dataset_generator
-This repo is a necessary style prompt for generating music with accompaniment, and for transcribing lyrics.
+This repo is a necessary style prompt, transcribing lyrics, downloding music for generating music with accompaniment